AdobeDocs/commerce-operations.en/help/_includes/templated/release/fixed-issues/magento-v2.4.8-beta1.md

 ### Order

 * _ACP2E-2709_: [Feature Request] Customer suggests that Submit Comment Button on Order Details page is confusing and should be changed to something else
-  * _Fix note_: In order to minimize the confusion, the "Submit Comment" button label changed to "Update" in the order detail page.
+  * _Fix note_: To minimize confusion, the "Submit Comment" button label changed to "Update" in the order detail page.
   * _GitHub code contribution_: <https://github.com/magento/magento2/commit/488c1034>

 ### Other